-Fun Facts about Bordoodles
+Fun Facts About Bordoodles

-Border Collie Poodle mix coats can come in any combination of colors and patterns.
-Many people like the classic black and white Border Collie markings, but various colors and patterns are possible.
+A Border Collie Poodle mix will usually have brown eyes.
+Their coat can come in any combination of colors and patterns, including the classic black and white Border Collie markings.

 Many potential owners are interested in Poodle crosses like the Bordoodle because they are concerned about grooming, shedding, and allergy issues.